 I would recommend to ask about the testing:

-It is a very complex set of data that they evaluate and we parents often only hear the results.
+- It is a very complex set of data that they evaluate and we parents often only are informed about the results.

 It can also be that my child mixes similar words in the languages.